sownak/bevel/platforms/shared/charts/bevel-vault-mgmt/README.md

 ## Parameters

 ### Global parameters
-These parameters are refered to as same in each parent or chold chart
+These parameters are refered to as same in each parent or child chart
 | Name   | Description  | Default Value |
 |--------|---------|-------------|
 |`global.serviceAccountName` | The serviceaccount name that will be created for Vault Auth management| `vault-auth` |